“I thought I’d know when she died.

-At first it was just a change in behaviour.
+At first it was just a change in behavior.
 Aggression.
 Depression.
 Being overly loving at times.
-I realised she had a smell, like chemicals and asked what shampoo she used.
+I noticed she had a smell, like chemicals and asked what shampoo she used.
 I suggested she changed it.
-Then I realised she was thin, bone thin.
+Then I realized she was thin, bone thin.
 She must weigh 40 kilos.
 A panic started to build.
 Anorexia?
 But try as I might, I couldn’t get her to the doctor.
 She was working, busy, had her period and more excuses.
-When they ran out she became aggressive and I backed down, secretly cursing Larry for leaving me, for the millionth time.
+When they ran out she became aggressive and I backed down, secretly cursing Larry for leaving me to deal with this alone, for the millionth time.

 I started cooking everything she liked.
 Fatty, sweet and filling, she just picked at it.
-The behaviour worsened.
+The behavior worsened.
 The aggression and long periods away from home, just ignoring me.
-I realised a few things at once, how this she was and hardly eating I knew.
 Her skin was puffy and blemished.
 She often went a day or two without bathing which she had never done before.
 Her hair hung limp and lifeless, her cheeks grey.

 ‘When last did you see Colleen and Janie?’